Working together to inspire integrity and stewardship among the finance leaders of tomorrow

-A future where all finance leaders are stewarding the world's capital for the purpose of serving the greater good; where there are Scholars of Finance sitting in every board room upholding shared principles of integrity and capital stewardship.
+A future where all finance leaders are stewarding the world's capital for the purpose of serving the greater good; where there are Scholars of Finance sitting in every board room upholding shared principles of integrity and stewardship.

-  To partner with universities and financial institutions to provide educational and mentorship opportunities that inspire leadership, integrity, and an ethos of capital stewardship among students aspiring to be leaders in finance.
+Partner with universities and financial institutions to provide educational and mentorship opportunities that inspire leadership, integrity, and an ethos of capital stewardship among students aspiring to be leaders in finance.

 Andrew Duff (Piper Jaffray Chairman and CEO), 2015, 2016, returning in 2017

-  Richard Davis (US Bank CEO), 2016
+Richard Davis (US Bank Chairman, Former CEO), 2016

 John Taft (RBC Wealth Management - U.S. CEO), 2015

 Scholars of Finance is a growing community and movement developed by students, for students and our future.

 The founders of Scholars of Finance met during a Market Technicians Association meeting at Piper Jaffray in August, 2014.
 During a discussion about helping finance students succeed that asked themselves, "what if our schools got together and had an event to invest in the students and raise the profile of the finance community of the Twin Cities?"
 Together they built a team to execute the first symposium, taking their first step toward a broader vision of impact on the finance sector.

 The Future of Scholars of Finance

 We're excited to share developments of our Mission and Vision with you at the 2017 Symposium.
 We are in the process of creating a non-profit, the Scholars of Finance, and plan to expand our reach to new markets and build a mentorship program, membership network, leadership training, and more in 2018.
 We've grown to 19 members already and would love to have you join us.
 Click below to get involved!